Tan Cheng Bock calls for Presidential Election to be open election

 He invited the Government to explain whether the AGC's interpretation is correct, or to check with the courts to verify its accuracy.

-"I am concerned that our EP will always be tainted with the suspicion that the reserved election of 2017 was introduced to prevent my candidacy."
+"I am concerned that our EP (Elected President) will always be tainted with the suspicion that the reserved election of 2017 was introduced to prevent my candidacy."

 Last March, Dr Tan announced that he would again contest the next Presidential Election.
-But changes to the Constitution last November determined that the next election - to be held in September this year - will be reserved for Malay candidates.
+But the announcement in November that the next election - to be held in September this year - would be reserved for Malay candidates precluded him from running.

 The move to safeguard multi-racial representation in the Presidency, which was first mooted in a 183-page report submitted by a Constitutional Commission reviewing the Elected Presidency, raised some concerns about choosing a candidates based on race instead of merit.
 However, Prime Minister Lee Hsien Loong said it was "not tokenism" as minority candidates will have to meet the same criteria as everyone else.

-After the report was submitted last August, Dr Tan wrote in a Facebook post that members of the public should not “jump to conclusions” that the proposed changes were intended to prevent him from running in the next Presidential Election.
+After the report was submitted last August, Dr Tan wrote in a Facebook post that members of the public should not “jump to conclusions” that the proposed changes were intended to prevent him from contesting.

 Home Affairs Minister K Shanmugam has also said the changes to the Elected Presidency were not targeted at any individuals.